exasol/project-keeper/doc/design.md

 `dsn~readme-validator~1`

 We decided that the readme validator should not be too strict.
-THat means, that it should not enforce a specific structure but only check that the required parts are somewhere in the file.
+That means, that it should not enforce a specific structure but only check that the required parts are somewhere in the file.
 That also means, that the PK can't automatically fix the findings.
-By that PK makes sure the the README.md contains the required parts, but still leaves users a lot of freedom.
+By that PK makes sure the the `README.md` contains the required parts, but still leaves users a lot of freedom.

 Needs: impl,utest, itest